Waukegan River Harbor

 Cleanup and restoration actions necessary to address the remaining Beneficial Use Impairments (BUI) in the Waukegan Harbor Area of Concern (AOC) were completed in 2013.
 Of the six BUIs that were originally present, three remain.
 USEPA will support monitoring and evaluation to determine when environmental conditions have been restored such that the AOC can be delisted.

 About Waukegan Harbor

-The Waukegan Area of Concern is located in Lake County, Illinois, on the west shore of Lake Michigan.
-There is also an expanded study area bounded by Dead River on the north; a bluff line which parallels Sheridan Road on the west; the southern boundary of the former U.S. Steel Property on the south; and the nearshore waters of Lake Michigan on the east.
+The Waukegan Area of Concern is located in Lake County, Ill., on the west shore of Lake Michigan.
+There is also an Expanded Study Area (ESA) bounded by Dead River on the north; a bluff line which parallels Sheridan Road on the west; the southern boundary of the former U.S. Steel Property on the south; and the nearshore waters of Lake Michigan on the east.
 The ESA was added to explore additional concerns of the citizens beyond the AOC.

 A natural inlet and portions of adjacent wetlands were filled to form the present shape of the harbor.
 Waukegan Harbor consists of approximately 1.2 square kilometers of industrial, commercial, municipal and open/vacant lands.
 The watershed of the Waukegan ESA contains the mouth of the Waukegan River, the North Ditch drainage basin and other nearshore areas which drain to Lake Michigan.

 In 1975, polychlorinated biphenyls (PCBs) were discovered in Waukegan Harbor sediments.
 Bioaccumulation of PCBs found in the heavily contaminated harbor sediments lead to contamination of fish that resided in Waukegan Harbor.

 - Restrictions on fish and wildlife consumption